Egillari/kest2/verkefni-windows.md

 ### 11.4.3.2 Lab - Disk CLI Commands  agust

 ### 11.4.4.2 Lab - Task and System CLI Commands  eg
+  * What command would you use to display the results of tasklist one page at a time?
+    * tasklist | more
+  *
 ### 11.4.5.3 Lab - Other Useful Commands gummi